RsyncProject/rsync/OLDNEWS.md

  - Using `--only-write-batch` to a daemon receiver now works properly (older versions would update some files while writing the batch).

- - Avoid outputting a `file has vanished` message when the file is a broken symlink and `--copy-unsafe-links` or `--copy-dirlinks` is used (the code already handled this for `--copy-links`).
+ - Avoid outputting a "file has vanished" message when the file is a broken symlink and `--copy-unsafe-links` or `--copy-dirlinks` is used (the code already handled this for `--copy-links`).